imranbaigshortcut/android-recitation-player-lib/README.md

 This is going to be an easy to use lightweight recitation playing library

-# My upcoming Opensource libray
+# My upcoming Opensource library